jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 Property                    | Description                        | Default Value
 ----------------------------|------------------------------------|------------------
-autoUpdate                  | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
+autoUpdate                  | Sets whether auto-updating of the NVD CVE/CPE, retireJS and hosted suppressions data is enabled.
 It is not recommended that this be turned to false. | true cveValidForHours            | Sets the number of hours to wait before checking for new updates from the NVD.                                     | 4 format                      | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, SARIF, ALL).
 This configuration is ignored if `formats` is defined.
 This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true. | HTML formats                     | A list of report formats to be generated (HTML, XML, CSV, JSON, JUNIT, SARIF, ALL).
 This configuration overrides the value from `format`.
 This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true. | &nbsp;